 Olive lumber is very strong, but it has a high sensitivity to outside elements and insect attacks.
 Because of this, it can commonly be found only in indoor furniture and smaller wooden objects.
 Visually, olive wood is famous all around the world for its consistent texture, grain, and very distinct and fruity scent when being worked.

-Since it has lower durability and resistance to elements and is not therefore used for mass production of flooring, paneling and structural construction, and has spread around the world where it is planted anywhere where it can grow in hot and dry environments, olive wood is currently not strongly exploited for lumber on the worldwide market.
+Since it has lower durability and resistance to elements and is not therefore used for mass production of flooring, paneling, and structural construction, and has spread around the world where it is planted anywhere where it can grow in hot and dry environments, olive wood is currently not intensely exploited for lumber on the worldwide market.
 This helped it to remain unlisted on the IUCN Red List of Threatened Species.

 The oldest surviving olive tree is disputed, with several candidates being found across the Mediterranean and other territories across the world.
 The olive tree on the island of Brijuni (Brioni),Istria in Croatia, has confirmed the age of around 1600 years, one west Athens tree is aged at 2,400 years until it was uprooted in 1975 in a traffic accident.
 One Crete tree is estimated to be over 2 thousand years old, and some trees in Italy and Lebanon are claimed to be over 3 thousand years old.